operating as the a.k.a. Sylvia & Martin Snow Family Fund A Donor Advised Fund of The Pittsburgh Foundation, Pittsburgh, PA

 The assessment of the needs and services led to an expansion of its program interests and the division of the assets into two separate foundations to better serve the Atlanta and Pittsburgh communities.
 Both foundations also serve the broader communities in additional states and Israel.

 In 1999, the foundation appointed a program officer from the family to help facilitate and monitor the funding and evaluation process.
 The program officer works closely with the Pittsburgh Foundation staff to better serve the community’s needs.
-All board members of the SMSCFF are encouraged to visit agencies and be representatives of the foundation.
-Since the creation of the SMSCFF more than $2 million has been given to more than 50 different agencies averaging $10,000 a grant and reaching thousands of community residents.
+All board members of the SMSFF are encouraged to visit agencies and be representatives of the foundation.
+Since the creation of the SMSFF more than $2 million has been given to more than 50 different agencies averaging $10,000 a grant and reaching thousands of community residents.

 This year, Grants were given to local agencies developing program services in outreach to homeless, food pantries, job training, pre-school education, cultural arts, peer to peer outreach, family and youth, emotional support, and camping services.